Laraine Day: Personal life

-Laraine Day's first marriage was to James Ray Hendricks, a dance-band singer-turned-airport executive for the Santa Monica airport, on May 16, 1942.
+Day married her first husband, James Ray Hendricks, on May 16, 1942.
+He was a dance-band singer who became an airport executive for the Santa Monica airport.
 The couple adopted three children: Christopher, Angela, and Michelle.
 Day filed for divorce from Hendricks in December 1946.
 Day was granted an interlocutory divorce from Hendricks on January 20, 1947, which required her to wait one year before remarrying.

-On January 21, 1947, Day traveled to Juarez, Mexico, where she received a second divorce decree.
+On January 21, 1947, Day traveled to Ciudad Juárez, Mexico, where she received a second divorce decree.
 Later that day, she traveled to El Paso, Texas, where she married baseball manager Leo Durocher.
-Upon returning to California, the judge who granted Day's interlocutory divorce from Hendricks stated that the Mexican divorce she received was not legal, and since she failed to wait the one-year period for her divorce to become final, deemed her Texas marriage illegal, as well.
-After waiting a little over a year, Day and Durocher remarried on February 16, 1948, in Santa Monica, California.
+Upon returning to California, the judge who granted Day's interlocutory divorce from Hendricks stated that the Mexican divorce she received was not legal and, since she failed to wait the one-year period for her divorce to become final, deemed her Texas marriage illegal.
+After waiting a little over a year, Day and Durocher re-married on February 16, 1948, in Santa Monica, California.

 After the couple moved to New York, Day read every book about baseball she could to understand the game.
 She became the first woman to be honored by the New York chapter of the Baseball Writers Association at their annual dinner in 1951.
 During her marriage to Durocher, Day was often referred to as the "First Lady of Baseball".
 While Durocher was managing the New York Giants, she wrote the book Day With the Giants (1952).
-She was also the host of Day With the Giants, a 15-minute television interview program broadcast before New York Giants home games.
+She was also the hostess of Day With the Giants, a 15-minute television interview program broadcast before New York Giants home games.
 Day and Durocher divorced in June 1960.

 On March 7, 1961, Day married television producer Michael Grilikhes, with whom she had two daughters, Dana Laraine (born November 13, 1962) and Gigi (born October 6, 1964).

 Religion

-Laraine Day was a member of the LDS Church.
+Day was a member of the LDS Church.
 Throughout her life, she never swore, smoked, or drank any kind of alcohol, coffee, or tea.
 Until her death in 2007, she retained her Mormon faith, stating, "It brings me comfort in a confusing world."
 In 1961, she appeared with the Mormon Tabernacle Choir in their production of Let Freedom Ring, which was an inspirational one-hour program dedicated to the spirit of American Freedom.